ormsbydaniel/apex-ge-config-builder/docs/workshops/index.md

 Tutorials are devided into **"core"** and **"topic"** tutorials.

-"Core" tutorials introduce the _Geospatial Explorer_, the _Configuration Builder_ and get you started creating your first simple configuration.
+**"Core"** tutorials introduce the _Geospatial Explorer_, the _Configuration Builder_ and get you started creating your first simple configuration.
 It is recommended that anybody working with the _Geospatial Explorer_ for the first time, follows these tutorials in the order they are listed.

-"Topic" tutorials explore a specific area of functionality.
+**"Topic"** tutorials explore a specific area of functionality.
 You can dive straight into any topic of interest in any order.
 For example a _"Time series"_ tutorial could be done before a _"statistics"_ tutorial or vice versa.
-In some cases you may see several tutorial topics, such as _"Time series #1 - COGS"_ or \*"Time seres #2 - WMS" which both explore variations on a similar topic.
-If it is necessary to complete #1 before #2, this will be noted in the tutorial pre-requisites.
+Topics with similar names and #1, #2 suffixes etc, would generally be done in sequence, but would be clarified in the pre-requisites of each topic.

 ## Navigating the tutorials